KaiNiskanen/python_ai_sales_trainer/README.md

 # AI Sales Trainer - MVP

-A simple AI-powered sales training application that helps sales professionals improve their skills through sequential reasoning, personalized feedback, and interactive conversation practice.
+A simple AI-powered sales training application that helps sales professionals improve their skills through practice scenarios in a chat interface , and then givespersonalized feedback
 ## Overview

 The MVP version of AI Sales Trainer demonstrates core functionality of sequential reasoning and conversational AI to help sales professionals practice and improve their skills.
 This minimal implementation focuses on delivering essential features with an API-first architecture that supports future expansion.